Ordisoftware/Hebrew-Calendar/README.md

 - Add lunar months board with Hebrew names, meanings, lettriqs and tools.
 - Add command-line option `--lunarmonths` to show the lunar months board.

-#### In progress - Version 9.34
+#### In progress - Version 9.35

-- Fix screen location of the show new in version box when starting minimized.
 >- Fix weekly parashah generation parashot and soukot.
 >- Fix reminder and Sim'hat Torah.

+#### In progress - Version 9.34

+- Fix screen location of the show "new in version" box when app starts minimized.
+- Fix auto web check update shows some message (must not).

 #### 2022.09.25 - Version 9.33